nicolewhite/neo4j-flask/pages/display-posts.md

 ```
 {% endraw %}

-Notice that we check that we're on the home page with `if request.path == '/'`.
+Notice that we check that we're on the home page with `if request.path == "/"`.
 If we're on the home page, we display the username of the user who published the post since the home page will display posts from multiple users.
 Otherwise, if we're on a user's profile page, we omit this since the profile page only displays posts for one user (the user whose profile you're visiting).

 When returning a collection in Cypher, e.g. `COLLECT(DISTINCT tag.name) AS tags`, it is returned as a list in Python.
-A minimal amount of Python code can be used within the templates; above, I use `', '.join(post.tags)` to convert the list to a string where the values are separated by commas.
+A minimal amount of Python code can be used within the templates; above, I use `", ".join(row.tags)` to convert the list to a string where the values are separated by commas.

 Finally, notice that a link titled 'like' is next to each post.
 This allows users to like a post, which is explained in the next section.